The SIM card is your device's ticket to the T-Mobile network!

 - The PUK is unique to your SIM card.
 To get the code, you need to either:

 - Contact us online or with another phone.
-For your security, you must be the account holder or have them available to verify.
+For your security, you must be the account holder or authorized user to verify.

 - Use the PUK Code printed on the card your SIM came in.
 Make sure the SIM card number matches the card.